njtransit 9 months ago

 It's possible.
 A wave could go through where it becomes popular and the majority adopt some new attitude on that topic.
 But it "can never" because of the dynamic I expressed.
 That works against it.
 The new thought is not developing in a vacuum.

-• gamblor956 19 hours ago
+• gamblor956 9 months ago

 having this become so accepted that it is no longer disallowed for selling.